alphagov/govwifi-admin/README.md

 # Govwifi Admin API

 This is the admin platform, a website where organisations can create and manage their GovWifi installation within their organisation.
+The private GovWifi [build repository][build-repo] contains instructions on how to build GovWifi end-to-end - the sites, services and infrastructure.

 ## Overview